mfatihrabbani/restful-api-contact/README.md

 ﻿# restful-api-contact

- In this repositry i make a REST API with node js
- And library i used:
+ In this repositry i make a REST API with node js and database mysql And library i used:
  - Prisma for quering to database
  - Express JS for http Library